Sorry, no posts matched your criteria.

 It’s my hope that other knee lock sufferers join the conversation here.
 Perhaps together we can crowd-source some innovative new methods for reducing the pain and incidence of knee lock.
 If you want to add a comment, scroll up and click on the title of this post.

 arthroscopic, arthroscopic surgery, bone, fibula, fibular head, fibular instability, instability of the fibular head, knee, knee cap, knee lock, kneelock, lock, lock up, locking knee, locks up, mass, meniscus, orthopedic, thunk, tibiofibular, torn meniscus, unlock

 Many (most?) commercial medical sites focus on “meniscus tear” as the leading cause of knee lock.
-But in my conversations with other knee lock sufferers, meniscus tears account for only a minority percentage of locks.
+But in my conversations with other knee lock sufferers, meniscus tears account for perhaps a minority percentage of hard locks.
 The resources below focus mainly on non-commercial knee lock information.
 Some pages are intended for medical practitioners, while others are for a general audience.
 The kneelock.com site is just getting started — I will be adding new resources on a regular basis.
 Check back often.
 If you have tips for unlocking a locked knee, or preventing knee lock, or link to a medical paper, or can refer a doctor or clinic experienced in knee lock, please leave a comment below. – John

 Dr. Kuhn & Sekiya’s seminal paper on tibio-fibular knee lock: http://kneelock.com/wp-content/uploads/2014/10/PROXIMAL-TIBIOFIBULAR-JOINT.pdf